About SAALT

 SAALT is currently in a transformational period of chrysalis.
 Read our full chrysalis statement.

-South Asian Americans Leading Together (SAALT) is a national movement strategy and advocacy organization committed to racial justice through structural change, which means we focus on transforming institutions while leveraging incremental change as a means to shift conditions and power.
+South Asian Americans Leading Together (SAALT) was a national movement strategy and advocacy organization committed to racial justice through structural change, which means we focused on transforming institutions while leveraging incremental change as a means to shift conditions and power.

 MISSION

-We do this through federal policy and advocacy, local and national partnerships, coalition building (i.e. NCSO) and strategic communications.
-We convene dedicated spaces for South Asian organizations across the country to engage in political education leading to strategies and narratives to realize our vision.
+We did this through federal policy and advocacy, local and national partnerships, coalition building (i.e. NCSO) and strategic communications.
+We convened dedicated spaces for South Asian organizations across the country to engage in political education leading to strategies and narratives to realize our vision.

 vision